When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Make sure to check back on this page for a lineup of the very best legal sports betting sites accepting players from Wyoming.

-There are no sports that can be bet on legally in Wyoming but if legal sports betting comes to the state, residents will be able to bet on basically every sport around the US and the world.
+Now that legal sports wagering is coming to the state of Wyoming, residents will be able to bet on basically every sport around the US and the world.
 The main North America sports, namely NFL, MLB, NBA, and NHL lead the charge as well as betting on NASCAR, golf, and soccer are expected to draw the most action.
 College sports is also up for grabs.

 While there are no pro sports teams in the state, Wyoming’s minor league teams get a lot of support.
 These include:

-With the repeal of PASPA both professional and amateur sports are on the table for betting and if it becomes regulated in Wyoming we expect a decent amount of action on the state’s minor-league franchises.
+With the repeal of PASPA, both professional and amateur sports are on the table for betting and now that it will become regulated in Wyoming we expect a decent amount of action on the state’s minor-league franchises.

-Given that online sports betting is still illegal, the issue of no deposit betting is currently moot.
-However, in the event that online sports betting becomes legal, gamblers in Wyoming can expect a similar approach to what other states are currently offering.
+Now that online sports betting is legal in Wyoming, when it comes to No Deposit sports betting, gamblers in that state can expect a similar approach to what other states are currently offering.

 In most states, betters are required to make a deposit before they can make real money bets.
 However, there is a special promotion called a no-deposit bonus that gives punters free bets right off the bat.
 It’s important to understand that deals like this always come with fine print.